 Candidacy will be conferred upon completion of these requirements and examinations.
 A dissertation committee must have been appointed by the time candidacy is achieved.

-- Two lecture-recitals: the lecture-recitals may be presented in the forum of the Early Music Ensemble, in the Doctoral Seminar, or in public.
-They will be comprised of music studied in the Ensemble or Seminar, or types of music not included in the solo recitals.
-The lecture-recitals may be given as a pre-candidate or as a candidate.
+- One lecture-recital: the lecture-recital may be presented in the forum of the Early Music Ensemble, in the Doctoral Seminar, or in public.
+It will be comprised of music studied in the Ensemble or Seminar, or types of music not included in the solo recitals.
+The lecture-recital may be given as a pre-candidate or as a candidate.

 - Two solo recitals after reaching candidacy: repertoire will be selected to fulfill the needs and interests of the student.

-- Written document: a thesis not shorter than a normal master’s degree thesis and suitable for publication.
+- Written document: A scholarly essay or research paper of approximately 5,000 words suitable for publication.
 Topics could include a source or genre study, a critical edition, a discussion of a particular problem in harpsichord performance or interpretation, or an interdisciplinary analysis of a work or group of works.

 An abstract listing the music performed and, if space permits, providing program notes and commentary is required.